ririw/weekendproject-autocomplete/README.markdown

     to manipulate it.
 Then the algo changed, and the cases were used to pick both the way to manipulate, and the child to manipulate, but I only had cases that covered picking the right manipulation method.
 The fourth was that the get method failed to recurse properly.
+  * Sat Jun 28 13:26:42 EST 2014 - A - 4e2b27a4b007254b89d0e476e53a0167ab764325: More bugs in the Lazy trie, because I
+    didn't update the implementations of things like the get method from the old version.
+I also needed to introduce a parent pointer to the trie, which found some interesting problems with the way scala handles mutual recursion.
+Ie, it doesn't, it just stack overflows.
+  *

 # Discoveries